CEE Standard: Earning Income

 Network Within Your Community

-There are probably several other programs like All Stars Project out there, but you just need to do your research and ask around in your community.
-Once you know what your interests are and what type of experience you’re looking for, ask people at your school, former students, current and previous coaches, and leaders of community organizations if they have any leads for you.
+There are probably several other programs like All Stars Project out there, but you need to do your research and ask around in your community.
+Once you know what your interests are and what type of experience you’re looking for, ask people at your school, former students, current and previous coaches, and leaders of community organizations if they have any leads.

 Pitch to Companies You’d Like to Work For